On elliptic and quasiregularly elliptic manifolds: Open surfaces

 One application of Theorem \ref{thm:pi1-open}, proved in the next section, is that a Lipschitz map $\RR^2 \to S^2$ of positive asymptotic degree can miss at most two points, since $S^2$ minus three points has a free fundamental group, which has exponential growth.

-Now we show: \begin{lem} There is a Lipschitz map $f:\RR^2 \to S^2$ which has asymptotic degree and misses two points. \end{lem} This is similar to the case of quasiregular maps---however, as we see in the next section, even in the setting of maps to the sphere missing points, the two cases diverge in higher dimensions. \begin{proof} Without loss of generality, the missing points are the north and south pole.
+Now we show: \begin{prop} There is a Lipschitz map $f:\RR^2 \to S^2$ which has positive asymptotic degree and misses two points. \end{prop} This is similar to the case of quasiregular maps---however, as we see in the next section, even in the setting of maps to the sphere missing points, the two cases diverge in higher dimensions. \begin{proof} Without loss of generality, the missing points are the north and south pole.
 As part of the construction, we first give a map

 which maps the boundary of the domain to the boundary of the disk.
 This map is defined explicitly on $[0,1] \times [0,\infty)$ by the polar coordinate formula